Eastern dwarf tree frog: Similar species

-This species is a member of the dwarf tree frog complex.
-This species complex is composed of the northern dwarf tree frog (L. bicolor), the Cooloola sedge frog (L. cooloolensis), and the Wallum sedge frog (L. olongburensis), as well as this species.
-All of these species are similar in size and have a similar ratchet-like call.
-The species along the east coast often inhabits coastal wallum and acid swamps.
-Most of these species have more than one common name, with a least one name containing "dwarf tree frog".
+The eastern dwarf tree frog is a member of the dwarf tree frog complex.
+This species complex is composed of the northern dwarf tree frog (Carichyla bicolor), the Cooloola sedge frog (D. cooloolensis), and the wallum sedge frog (D. olongburensis).
+All of these species are similar in size and appearance and have a similar ratchet-like call.
+The Cooloola sedge frog is the most distinct with a highly mottled dorsum, whilst the wallum sedge frog can be distinguished by its sharper nose.

 As a pet

 In Australia, the frog may be kept in captivity with the appropriate permit.